GeoscienceAustralia/cloud/docs/_pages/setting_up_aws_sub.md

 # First steps

 1. Join [Slack](https://geoscience-australia.slack.com/signup), our messaging app.
 It's a great place to ask questions.
-2. Join the #awscop and #autobots channels to chat with experts from across GA.
+2. Join the #cloud and #autobots channels to chat with experts from across GA.
 3. Talk with your Divisional Information Officer (DIO) and/or the Autobots about what you wish to achieve.
 If you are just looking to have a play with AWS or try out a specific service, then the GA AWS Development environment may be suitable for your needs.

 # Create an AWS account